 About Our District

-Mercer Island, an island community located at the southern end of Lake Washington and 10 minutes from Seattle, is joined to the city of Seattle by the Interstate 90 floating bridge and to the City of Bellevue by the east channel bridge.
-The City of Mercer Island serves primarily as a residential area for approximately 24,000 people, most of whom are employed in professional and managerial positions in Seattle and the surrounding areas.
+Mercer Island, an island community located at the southern end of Lake Washington and is connected by Interstate 90 to Seattle on the west nad Belleveu on the east.
+Mercer Island is six square miles and is primarily a residential community of approximately 25,000 people, many of whom are employed in professional and managerial positions in the surrounding areas.
+The District is one of 35 schools in the King and Pierce counties affiliated with the Puget Sound Educational School District, a regional support educational agency.

 The Island and neighboring communities provide a wide variety of cultural and recreational activities for residents of all ages.
 From theater groups to indoor and outdoor art galleries to waterfront parks, there is something for everyone.
 More than 475 acres of parks and open space provide ample opportunities for sports, hiking, nature walks, picnics, and playgrounds for children.
 The Cascade Mountains offer some of the finest snow skiing in the region, and Lake Washington and the Puget Sound are ideal for boating and water sports.